dsoto/ensp-202-notes/estimations.md

 # Estimations

-The ability to quickly estimate a quantity is an art and an excellent way to sharpen your mathematical intuition.
+The ability to quickly estimate a quantity is an art and an excellent way to sharpen your quantitative intuition.

 You must let go of the idea that your answer will be correct.
 Your answer will be an estimation that will give us insight into a decision